vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 When Low's self as a God will show, <br>
 then the face of Low will be God's face, <br>
-and Low will know and take God's place. <br>
+and Low will rise and take God's place. <br>
 All doubts will be banned by Low's glow.